 Subject matter experts are vital to helping groups solve highly specific problems where their general expertise proves insufficient.
+For example:

-Considerations When Engaging Subject Matter Experts
+Requirements for Subject Matter Experts

-Developing as a subject matter expert takes time, experience and intense research and study.
-Many career professionals prefer to remain generalists, drawing upon the right subject matter experts at the right time to navigate unique and complex challenges.
+Developing as a subject matter expert takes time, experience, and intense research and study.
+Many career professionals prefer to remain, generalists, drawing upon the right subject matter experts at the right time to navigate unique and complex challenges.

 Limitations of Subject Matter Experts